 - MASTER GARDENER SM is registered as "a trained volunteer who provides horticultural information to the public under the supervision of NC State Extension”.

 Bottom Line—Use “Master Gardener volunteer” to refer to people and “Extension Master Gardener” for everything else.
-Designate the service marked term at least the first time it is used in a document with SM, bold, caps or italics.
+Designate the service marked term at least the first time it is used in a document with SM in superscript.
+For additional emphasis, the service mark may also be written in bold, caps or italics..

 1. USE THE SERVICE MARK AS AN ADJECTIVE.
 DO NOT USE IN PLURAL FORM, IN POSSESSIVE FORM, OR AS A VERB